-- 1.12.
-Section 2 of this Safety Guide addresses the application of the fundamental safety objective and the fundamental safety principles to the storage of spent nuclear fuel.
-The roles and responsibilities of those involved in the storage of spent nuclear fuel are set out in Section 3.
-Section 4 provides recommendations on the management system necessary for safety.
+1.12.
+Section 2 of this Safety Guide addresses the application of the fundamental safety objective and principles and criteria to the storage of spent nuclear fuel.
+The roles and responsibilities of the organizations involved in the storage of spent nuclear fuel are set out in Section 3.
+Section 4 provides recommendations on the management systems necessary to provide assurance of safety.
 Section 5 provides recommendations on safety assessment and Section 6 provides recommendations on safety considerations in respect of design, construction, operation and decommissioning of spent fuel storage facilities, including considerations for long term storage.
 Appendix I addresses considerations specific to wet and dry storage of spent nuclear fuel and Appendix II addresses considerations in respect of spent fuel with particular characteristics.
 Annex I provides explanations of the concepts of short term and long term storage.
-Annex II summarizes operational and safety considerations for wet and dry storage facilities.
-Annex III provides an example of the sections that could be included in the operating procedures for a spent fuel storage facility.
-Annexes IV-VI provide listings of events for consideration in a safety assessment for a spent fuel storage facility. - 1.13.
-For convenience, the text of each safety requirement that is applicable to the storage of spent nuclear fuel is reproduced in this Safety Guide, followed by the related recommendations.
+Annex II summarizes safety considerations for wet and dry spent fuel storage facilities.
+Annex III provides an example of the sections that may be included in the operating procedures for a spent fuel storage facility.
+Annex IV provides an overview of related IAEA safety standards.
+Annexes V-VII provide listings of events for consideration in a safety assessment for a spent fuel storage facility.

+1.13.
+For convenience, the text of each safety requirement of Ref.
+[1] that is applicable to the storage of spent nuclear fuel is reproduced in this Safety Guide, followed by the related recommendations.